If you have any questions related to Independent Living Program please contact IL@dcfs.nv.gov.

 - Housing assistance

-- Substance abuse prevention, nutrition education and pregnancy prevention
+- Substance abuse prevention, nutrition education, smoking prevention, and pregnancy prevention

 - Preparation for postsecondary training and education

 - Financial assistance with college or vocational schools

 - Assistance in obtaining the GED and higher education

 What are the funding sources for the Independent Living Program?

 The three major sources of funding to assist foster and former foster youth in Nevada come from the federal and state government.
 The federal funding comes from the Foster Care Independence Act of 1999 which established the John H. Chafee Foster Care Independence Program.
 Federal funding also supports the Education and Training Vouchers.
 The State of Nevada also provides financial assistance to former foster youth through the Financial Assistance to Former Foster Youth Program (FAFFY).
 Each of these programs provides a variety of services and may have special requirements.